An overview of the seven steps that need to be followed for schools to measure the wellbeing of their pupils as part of

-There is one letter for primary schools (for parents of pupils in years 5 and 6) and two letters for secondary schools (one for parents of the new Year 8 pupils and one for the parents of Year 9 pupils) that should be sent out before the pupils have access to the survey.
+There are two letters for secondary schools as applicable (one for the year 7 pupils and one for the new year 9 pupils) that should be sent out before the children have access to the survey.

-We recommend that letters (and privacy notices, see Step 3) are sent to parents as early as practicable, at least 4 weeks before you plan to carry out the survey.
+We recommend that letters are sent to parents as early as practicable, at least 4 weeks before you plan to carry out the survey.
 The 4 week period includes: a 2 week opt-out period for the parents, and a further 2 week period for our data manager to get back to schools regarding any opt-outs and to allow for any delays in opt-out letters reaching us.

 You will need to edit the deadline date on the pre-prepared parent letters to ensure that this is two weeks from the date that the letters are sent (see highlighted sections in the word documents).
 Please also notify our data manager (email@example.com) of the deadline for opt outs.

-Please do not change any aspects of the letters other than the date.
-The letters have been approved by the UCL ethics committee, any changes to wording would result in a breach of protocol, rendering the data inadmissible.
+Please do not change any other aspects of the letters other than the date.
+The letters had been approved by the UCL ethics committee, any changes to wording would result in a breach of protocol, rendering the data inadmissible.

 Opt-outs will be sent directly to the research team.
-The team will then notify schools as to which pupils have been opted out.
+The team will then notify schools which pupils have been opted out.

-From 25th May 2018, the laws about how information can be handled are changing.
-As such, we have created a privacy notice which informs parents about the steps we take as part of this research, including how we collect, analyse, make sense of, and present information (i.e. the processing of their child’s data).
+We have created a privacy notice which informs parents about the steps we take as part of this research, including how we collect, analyse, make sense of, and present information (i.e. the processing of their child’s data).
 It also makes clear to them their rights (and those of their child) in relation to this, including their right to remove their child from this research.
 This privacy notice is a requirement of the new General Data Protection Regulation (GDPR).